gm-core/GMTest/README.md

 ```GML
 describe("Player Takes Damage", "Should cause the health variable to be lower")
 ```
-Next, its time to write the actual test code.
-Write some code to ensure that there is a player object in the game, then hurt it, then check that it has lower health than before.
+Next, write the actual test code.
+Write some code to ensure that there is a player object in the game, then hurt it, then check that it has lower health than before with an assertion:

 ```GML
 instance_create(100, 100, obj_player);